ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 For tables from the `*MergeTree` family data skipping indices can be specified.

-These indices aggregate some information about the specified expression on blocks, which consist of `granularity_value` granules, then these aggregates are used in `SELECT` queries for reducing the amount of data to read from the disk by skipping big blocks of data where `where` query cannot be satisfied.
+These indices aggregate some information about the specified expression on blocks, which consist of `granularity_value` granules (size of the granule is specified using `index_granularity` setting in the table engine), then these aggregates are used in `SELECT` queries for reducing the amount of data to read from the disk by skipping big blocks of data where `where` query cannot be satisfied.